 Activities

-50. Choose activities that benefit local communities and protect our planet.
+50. Choose activities that benefit local communities and respect our planet.

 51. Opt for farm-to-table restaurants and small eateries that are known to grow their own food.
 If you self-cater take the same carbon-reducing actions as you would at home.